-The ethics minor engages students through the study of ethical theory and moral issues; the development of skills of critical thinking and reflection; application in their major areas of study; and through service.
+The ethics minor engages students through the study of ethical theory and moral issues; the development of critical thinking and reflection skills; application in their major areas of study; and through service.
 The minor is designed to enhance any student’s education by enriching awareness of ethical issues, developing abilities to reflect critically and by connecting awareness and reflection to opportunities for action.

 The minor is interdisciplinary in nature and design, and combines both traditional study with opportunities for experiential learning.